mandatoryhashtags/Gen6/gen6/stellar-odyssey/Chapter-2-Getting-Started.md

 - **Willpower:** Your highest modifier from either Social or Perception.
 This is the TN for overcoming logic puzzles, resisting mind control, and certain other effects.
 - **Health Points (HP):** Your Vitality value + your Physical modifier + 20.
 - **Courage:** All characters start with a Courage score of 3.

+> If the GM wants a more dangerous game half the HP bonus, if they want a deadly game remove HP and have the characters take damage to their Vitality to 0 and then either their Agility or Physical.
+When the second one reaches 0, they are unconcious, if the third drops to 0 they are dead.
+This is deadlier because they start taking negatives on rolls really fast.